two23three/projectphase1/README.md

-this repository contains the files of the phase 1 project done by Tulley Mwenda the name of the project is Africoins a website that provides basic information about cryptocurrency and trends within a year
+this repository contains the files of the phase 1 project done by Tulley Mwenda the name of the project is Africoins a website that provides basic information about cryptocurrency and trends within a year the project also displays the price of a coin in ksh
 ## Data sources
 This project uses two APIs
 the first one is the coincap API:https://api.coincap.io/v2/assets